messi20040131-hash/RENAULTAPIFY/DATABASE_SETUP.md

 # Database Setup Guide

-This guide will help you set up the Prisma database for the Zorraga Car Parts e-commerce application.
+This guide will help you set up the Prisma database for the Ste Piéces Auto Renault e-commerce application.

 ## 🗄️ Database Schema Overview